 The FIR introduces a new requirement to emphasise any of the 14 specific allergens in the ingredients list of prepacked food.

-- Allergy: what to consider when labelling food - Food Standards Agency website
+- Allergens and food labeling - Food Standards Agency website

 The Food Standards Agency have an online training tool:

-- Food Standards Agency's food allergy online training - Food Standards Agency website
+- Online training tool - Food Standards Agency website

 It highlights steps that should be followed to make sure good practice is used in the manufacture and production of food.

-It also offers practical advice to anyone wanting to learn more about food allergy, such as managers and staff in the manufacturing and catering industries.
+It also offers practical advice to anyone wanting to learn more about food allergies, such as managers and staff in the manufacturing and catering industries.